|Key figures for property and casualty reinsurance|

 |Net investment income||207.2||208.9||-9.2%||416.1||-2.1%||230.1||425.2|

 |Group net income||204.3||171.9||-30.4%||376.2||-10.1%||247.0||418.4|

 |Earnings per share in EUR||1.69||1.43||-30.4%||3.12||-10.1%||2.05||3.47|

 |1 Operating result (EBIT) / net premium earned

 2 Including funds withheld

-The underwriting result for total property and casualty reinsurance improved by 7.9% to EUR 170.9 million (EUR 158.3 million) and thus closed on a very good level.
-The combined ratio of 95.4% (95.0%) was positive and hence in line with our goal of staying below 96% for the full year.
+Owing to the increased loss expenditure, the underwriting result for total property and casualty reinsurance fell by 2.6% to EUR 166.4 million (EUR 170.9 million); it nevertheless remains on an acceptable level.
+The combined ratio of 95.4% (95.4%) is positive and in line with our goal of staying below the 96% mark.

 Your last visited pages: